UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/6b_practical_PX4_Aerostack2_ROS2.md

-# Practical 6b: Pixhawk and PX4, Aerostack2, ROS2
+# Practical 6b: Autonomous flight with Pixhawk, Aerostack2, ROS2

 ## Overview
 This is an optional session in which you will be able to fly a real drone manualy and autonomously with the holistic software stack you have learned in this module (PX4,Aerostack2, and ROS2) in HereEast fly area.
 This session contains the following steps: